janpeter19/janpeter19/README.md

    [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

   **Note 2026-07-06** Now applications run with the ltest **FMPy 0.3.30** in Google Colab with Linux.
 I am happy to see that now also the application BPL\_IEC\_operation also works with this new update of FMPy.
 However, two new problems arise with applications BPL\_TEST2\_design\_space and BPL\_YEAST\_AIR\_Fedbatch, and these applicatíons worked fine with the previous version of FMPy.
-The sporadic dialogue with the vendor continues.
+The sporadic dialogue with the vendor continues [here](https://github.com/CATIA-Systems/FMPy/issues/742).

   **Note 2026-04-14** Now all Linux FMUs are recompiled with **OpenModelica latest stable version 1.26.3** and using BPL 2.3.2.